IBM/vending-machine-instructions/workshop/README.md

 After you complete this instructions, you'll understand the following topics:

-* Create an instance of IBM Watson Assistant an IBM Cloud.
+* Create an instance of IBM Watson Assistant on IBM Cloud.
-* Add a customized dialog skill
+* Add a customized dialog skill to IBM Watson Assistant
-* Use of the basic integration to an external API to get your code for the vending machine.
+* Use of the basic integration to an external API to get your access-code for the vending machine.

 ### Agenda